na-stewart/GrooveBot/README.md

 pip3 install -r requirements.txt
 ```

 * Create a groove.ini file in the project directory.
-Make sure Python's working directory is the project directory.
 Below is an example of its contents:

 ```ini
 [GROOVE]